japhyf/Pen-Pals/README.txt

             http://flask.pocoo.org/docs/1.0/
 * Clone the Pen Pals github at https://github.com/abteen/Pen-Pals using: git clone git@github.com:abteen/Pen-Pals.git
-* Create and run a Python virtuan environment for this project:
+* Create and run a Python virtual environment for this project:
           - Make sure the correct version of Python (3.6) is installed in your computer.
           - Run : python3 -m venv
           - Activate the virtual environment by running   :     source venv/bin/activate